cuviper/probe-rs/README.md

-# Static instrumentation probe! macro for Rust
+# libprobe: Static probes for Rust

 With the `probe!` macro, programmers can place static instrumentation points in their code to mark events of interest.
 These are compiled into